efong505/video-download/README.md

 ---

-**Empowering Christian voices in the digital age through cutting-edge technology and biblical integration.**
+**Christian Conservatives Today - Empowering the 5-fold ministry and all believers in the digital age through cutting-edge technology and biblical integration.**